Myoporum mauritianum

-Myoporum mauritianum is a flowering plant in the figwort family Scrophulariaceae and is endemic to a few volcanic islands in the Indian Ocean.
+Myoporum mauritianum is a species of flowering plant in the figwort family Scrophulariaceae and is endemic to a few volcanic islands in the Indian Ocean.
 It is a small, low-branched shrub with serrated leaves and small white flowers and usually grows on calcarenite within 20 m of the sea.

 Description

 Myoporum mauritianum is a low shrub, usually growing to no more than 1 m.
 It has thick, lance-shaped leaves with serrated edges and are about 44-66 mm long and 7.5-12 mm wide.

 The flowers occur singly or in pairs in the axils of the leaves on a stalk 9-14.5 mm long and there are 5 triangular sepals.
 The petals are white and form a tube 2.5-4 mm long with the lobes spreading to about 2 mm.
 The fruit is a yellow, roughly spherical drupe.